Updated: August 2018

 I got this partly because iOS devices seem to work better with my DJI Phantom 4 Pro drone, but mainly because I wanted a good device for reading.
 I love reading, but I’m too distractable when I’m on the phone.
 To avoid interruptions, I don’t have email on this, Facebook, anything like that.
 It’s wonderful.

-I picked mine up refurbished on the Apple website for a good price, worth checking for a good deal.
+I picked mine up refurbished on the Apple website for a good price, worth checking there for a good deal.

 External battery: Anker 16000mAh Portable Charger